What is your typical process for working with a new customer?

-I have been a Physical Therapist for 18 years, training all types of post-injury patients.
-I also teach Basic Life Support CPR through the American Heart Association.
+I have been a Physical Therapist for almost 20 years, training all types of post-injury patients.
+I lecture for three physical therapy departments, Chatham, Duquesne and Utica.
+I am also a Certified CPR Instructor the American Heart Association.

 Do you have a standard pricing system for your service?
 If so, please share the details here.

 For Physical Therapy patients, I charge $90 per hour following initial in-home evaluation and plan of care generation of $150, $90 for follow-up visits.

 For fitness clients, I charge $75 per hour in-home fitness sessions.
 I do offer discounts when a number of PT visits or Fitness sessions are bought at one time and also offer specials for 30 minute sessions.

 How did you get started doing this type of work?

 I decided that the current format for getting people back to life whether after injury or for fitness is lacking a holistic approach.

 As a physical therapist, I see the need to address functional deficits and shape a program that leads to true progression and return to life not just one body part at a time.